yjmade/django-pgjsonb/README.md

 Change Logs
 ===========
+2016-03-08: 0.0.19
+	fix when add a json field with db_index=True and it's fail to generate the create index sql
 2016-03-01: 0.0.18
 	we want to be able to use customize decoder to load json, so get avoid the psycopg2's decode json, just return raw text then we deserilize by the field from_db_value